mdmjsh/FPR/write_up.md

 Axioms:

 1. 2* D, 1* M in grid
-2. Appearing in three entries, meaning that each appear separately from each other
+2. Appearing in three entries, meaning that each appear seperately from each other
 3. All entries are > three characters long

 The upper bound can be deduced logically by first working out the lowest and highest possible values in a searchspace if we were going to use a brute force approach.
 We know that the upper bound must contain an M, so the lower bound is at least > 1000.
-Conversely, we know from axiom 2 that the three characters are split over separate entries, meaning that an "MD" combination is not possible.
-Therefore we know that the upperbound must be less than 1400 as this is where MD pairing first appears.
+Conversly, we know from axiom 2 that the three characters are split over seperate entries, meaning that an "MD" combination is not possible.
+Therefore we know that the upperbound must be less than 1400 as this is where MD pairing first appear.
 Therefore the upper bound is the highest entry > three characters between 1000..1399.
 This actually turns out to be the maximum of this range, 1399, "MCCCXCIX".

 \begin{code}